Best Non-Toxic Bug Spray Guide

 - Kosmatology Bug Repellent Balm

 Thus, the National Association for Holistic Aromatherapy has published a list of essential oils that are best to use in highly diluted form or avoid using altogether throughout pregnancy, labor, and breastfeeding.
-You can read more about this here.
+You can read more about it here.

+However, these essential oils are also effective bug repellents.
 Let us look at the ingredients of the best bug repellent options made with essential oils.

 The main essential oil here is 5% organic citronella, which probably means that it smells like citronella.
 Additionally, there is none of the four essential oils listed above that can cause problems for babies or young children.